DakshMathur1/DakshMathur1/README.md

 ## Hi there 👋

-I'm Daksh, a third-year Computer Science (Co-op) and Economics (Minor) student at the University of British Columbia.
+I'm Daksh, a third-year Computer Science Major (Co-op) and Economics Minor student at the University of British Columbia.

 I am deeply passionate about Data Analytics/Data Science, Machine Learning & Software Development.
 I am proficient in SQL, Python, R, Java (OOP), C++, JavaScript, HTML, and CSS, as demonstrated through my numerous projects.

-I enjoy solving complex, time-sensitive problems, which has led me to excel in numerous Datathons, Hackathons, and Case Competitions over the past few years.
+I enjoy solving complex, time-sensitive problems, which has led me to excel in several Datathons, Hackathons, and Case Competitions over the past few years.
 I completed my first internship as an Algorithmic Trading Intern in Singapore, where I back-tested & engineered automated live-trading algorithms for deployment in the financial market.

 I am now seeking Fall 2025 Co-op opportunities in Data Analytics/Data Science or Software Development, ideally within the Data, Fintech, or Technology sectors.